awsdocs/aws-cloud9-user-guide/doc_source/lightsail-instances.md

 1. [Download and run the AWS Cloud9 Installer](installer.md#installer-download-run) on the instance\.

-## Step 3: Create and Connect to an AWS Cloud9 SSH Development Environment<a name="lightsail-instances-environment"></a>
+## Step 3: Create and connect to an AWS Cloud9 SSH Development Environment<a name="lightsail-instances-environment"></a>

 In this step, you use the AWS Cloud9 console and the instance's terminal to create an SSH environment and then connect the environment to the running instance\.